T3Voila/templavoilaplus/Documentation/T3datastructureExtensions/DatastructureTyposcript/Index.rst

 Overview
 """"""""

-TemplaVoila offers various special registers to access some context information such as information about the enclosing record, the current field or the section.
+TemplaVoilà!
+Plus offers various special registers to access some context information such as information about the enclosing record, the current field or the section.